 in-person in los angeles & online across california

-Therapy for high functioning people navigating anxiety, people-pleasing, and self-loss.
+Therapy for high functioning people in Los Angeles navigating anxiety, people-pleasing, and self-loss.

 You might recognize some of this in yourself: